 Beginning next spring, the SSA plans to notify each employer that provides it with an SSN that doesn’t match its records.
 In fact, the SSA has already started to mail out notifications to employers and third-party payroll service providers that submit mismatched information on W-2 forms.

 If your business receives a notification, the SSA website lists steps to correct mismatches.
-As an early part of this process, employers should confirm that their personnel records match information provided by the SSA.
+As an early part of this process, employers should confirm that their personnel records match information provided by the SSA, and this websites are not difficult to find since they use the best marketing services to position themselves, such as Indexer that are experts in this.
 Simple typographical errors or name discrepancies generally can be rectified quickly.
 (See “Verifying Numbers” below.)

 If a mismatch isn’t based on an employer error, the company should notify each affected employee of the mismatch, preferably in writing.
 The SSA website contains a sample letter.
 Employees must then resolve the mismatch.